Meeting Planner AV Guide to Audio

 Typical Meeting Microphones

 A lectern microphone is best used for presenters that stay in one place and are reading from their notes.
-This is a great option for formats that have multiple speakers or a speaker that likes to have control of their presentation via their laptop onstage.
+This is an excellent option for formats that have multiple speakers or a speaker that likes to have control of their presentation via their laptop onstage.

 Wireless microphones are best used for presenters that walk around or for a Q&A session where the microphone needs to be passed around.
 Wireless should be limited to a maximum of 6 in one meeting to avoid signal disruption and keep assignments easy whenever possible.